lcnogueira/dotfiles/README.md

 ## Why did I create this?

-To recap what are my prefered configuration :).
+To recap what my prefered configurations are :).

 ## How to use it